RyvynYoung/telco_classification_project/readme.md

 Ryvyn Young 09/23/2020

 # Instructions for Replication
+Files are located in Git Repo [here](https://github.com/RyvynYoung/telco_classification_project) User will need env.py file with access to Codeup database acquire.py and prepare.py files need to be run in order they occur in notebook

 # Key Findings
 Exploritory analysis has not yet revealed any clear drivers or answers at this time.